PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/addOrganizationImage/variables/addOrganizationImage.md

 The context for the mutation, including:
   - `userId`: The ID of the current user making the request.

+## Returns

+A promise that resolves to the updated organization document with the new image.

 ## See

  - Organization - The Organization model used to interact with the organizations collection in the database.